-Rey's father, Reynold, now 50 years old, left the northern Mexican city of Sabinas Hidalgo at the age of 18 in 1980.
+Saldaña’s father, Reynold, left the northern Mexican city of Sabinas Hidalgo at the age of 18 in 1980.
 Reynold left behind his job collecting and selling empty soda bottles to start a new, undocumented life in San Antonio.
-He worked odd construction jobs and then, as a butcher, he met and married Marisela, a McAllen native who came to San Antonio as a child and dropped out of school in the sixth grade.
+He worked odd construction jobs and then, as a butcher.
+He met and married Marisela, a McAllen native who came to San Antonio as a child and dropped out of school in the sixth grade.
 Reynold earned his citizenship and eventually a job at the H-E-B Combo Warehouse on NE Interstate Loop 410 near Rittiman Road.
 He still holds this position after more than 20 years.

 Rey remembers dressing up as a sixth grader to go to the Institute of Texan Cultures where he and other family members watched as Reynold took the oath and became a U.S. citizen.

 “When people ask me how I came into public service I tell them I was studying the same material in American history as a young student that my father was studying for the citizenship test,” said Saldaña.
 “I helped him learn how many members there were in the House of Representatives, about the three branches of government – and who said, ‘Give me liberty or give me death?’
 We studied together.”